spqb/adabmDCA.jl/README.md

 > Rosset, L., Netti, R., Muntoni, A.P., Weigt, M., & Zamponi, F. (2024). adabmDCA 2.0: A flexible but easy-to-use package for Direct Coupling Analysis.

----

-Feel free to adjust any part of the text!